indrayohanes/VCTToronto-Data-Analysis/README.md

 ﻿# VCTToronto-Data-Analysis
-📊 Valorant Analytics Streamlit Dashboard
+📊 Valorant Analytics Streamlit Dashboard An interactive dashboard created using Streamlit to analyze and visualize player performance and game meta from Valorant Champions Tour (VCT) tournament data.
-Sebuah dashboard interaktif yang dibuat menggunakan Streamlit untuk menganalisis dan memvisualisasikan performa pemain serta meta permainan dari data turnamen Valorant Champions Tour (VCT).

-📝 Tentang Proyek Ini
-Proyek ini bertujuan untuk mengubah data mentah dari sebuah turnamen VCT menjadi wawasan yang mudah dipahami.
-Dengan menggunakan Python dan library analisis data, dashboard ini menyajikan metrik-metrik kunci seperti pemain dengan performa terbaik dan role agent yang paling populer.
-Proyek ini dibangun sebagai portofolio untuk menunjukkan kemampuan dalam pengolahan data, analisis, dan visualisasi data interaktif.

-🛠️ Dibuat Dengan
-Berikut adalah teknologi dan library utama yang digunakan dalam proyek ini:

-🚀 Fitur Utama
+📝 About This Project This project aims to turn raw data from a VCT tournament into easy-to-understand insights.
+Using Python and data analysis libraries, the dashboard presents key metrics such as top performing players and most popular agent roles.
+This project was built as a portfolio to demonstrate capabilities in data processing, analysis, and interactive data visualization.

+🛠️ Created With The following are the main technologies and libraries used in this project:

-Analisis Performa Pemain: Menampilkan peringkat 10 pemain teratas berdasarkan Average Combat Score (ACS).
+🚀 Player Performance Analysis Key Features: Displays top 10 player rankings based on Average Combat Score (ACS).

-Visualisasi Meta Role: Grafik yang menunjukkan frekuensi pemilihan setiap role agent (Controller, Duelist, dll.) selama turnamen.

-Tampilan Data Interaktif: Pengguna dapat melihat data mentah yang digunakan untuk analisis.

-Desain Responsif: Dibangun dengan layout kolom agar nyaman dilihat di berbagai ukuran layar.
+Meta Role Visualization: A graph showing the frequency of selection of each role agent (Controller, Duelist, etc.) during a tournament.

+Interactive Data View: Users can view the raw data used for analysis.

+Responsive Design: Built with a column layout for comfortable viewing on various screen sizes.

 Result :
 ![](image1.png)